Database Design «Prev Next»

 3. Explain how relational database tables are linked to access data

-4. Explain why SQL is the lingua franca of relational databases
+4. Explain why SQL is the "language of choice" for relational databases

 5. Describe the functions of a relational database management system